Single Packet Authorization

 Join the discussion by visiting the Single Packet Authorization forum!

-Here’s a video of SPA in action using fwknop:
+Here’s a video I put together of SPA in action using fwknop: